 If you neither accept nor reject the quote within 10 seconds, the quote will expire.
 At this point you can cancel the transaction and return to the Trade Shares page, or choose to place a limit order for the shares.

 If you wish to place a limit order:

-Enter the highest price you are willing to pay for the shares at this time.
+Enter the lowest price that you are willing to take for the shares at this time.